Support activities for survivors

 How to participate

 All participants will be required to meet for an assessment prior to joining the group and will be expected to complete regular out-of-session practice assignments.
-To be eligible, participants should be female-identified, a current McGill student, able to have conversations in English, and a sexual assault survivor.
+To be eligible, participants should trans- or cis- women, current McGill students, able to have conversations in English, and have experienced sexual assault.

 No. If the impacts of the assault are causing you distress or preventing you from fully participating in your social, educational or professional life, this group may be right for you.
 A PTSD diagnosis is not necessary to join group therapy.
 Common symptoms of PTSD include intrusive thoughts or nightmares, an increase in negative thoughts or feelings, hypervigilance, and avoiding certain people or locations that remind you of the experience.
 Other symptoms can although occur.

 We strive to create a space in which students feel as comfortable as possible sharing very personal experiences.
 Having a gender-specific group and a student-specific group fall under the goals of creating a safer environment for disclosing sexual trauma and impacts.
-Female-identified students were chosen as they constitute the majority of people accessing our services.
-We hope to be able to expand our offer of services soon to include a group for male-identified McGill students.
+We hope to be able to expand our offer of services soon to include other genders.

 Confidentiality is a crucial element of any therapy process.
 We will implement certain measures to ensure the confidentiality of the virtual space and participants will sign a contract agreeing to uphold the confidentiality of the meetings, so that what is shared within the group will not be discussed with outside individuals.